Hazza4569/adventofcode2022/day2/README.md

 set of inputs in a different pattern.
 Didn't see a neat way to do the two parts in the same script, and they're so short anyway, so I split them into a script each.

+For fun I decided to combine both parts into one minimal script.
+I simplified some of the maths (and also tried to neaten up the {opp,you}Int assignment statement) to give an 8-line script to do everything.
+Fairly happy with the result.
+(The individual scripts are preferred still though as trying to follow the maths in the reduced script with no comments or flow is very difficult).